 Key partners involved in creating and supporting this network are as follows:

-As part of the Hub's commitment to train 121 PhD/EngD and 29 postdoctoral researchers of the 7 year period, an international exchange programme has been founded for all researchers funded through the Hub.
-Twenty leading international institutions across 11 countries have offered 3-month visits to share information and developments within the field.
+As part of the Hub's commitment to train 121 PhD/EngD and 29 postdoctoral researchers of the 7 year period, an International Exchange Programme has been founded for all researchers funded through the Hub.
+Twenty-three leading international institutions across eleven countries have offered 3-month visits to share information and developments within the field.
 This will help to ensure that technologies and highly trained personnel are effectively integrated within academia, research institutes and industry in the future.